pyth-network/per/contracts/svm/programs/express_relay/README.md

 # Express Relay Program

-This subdir contains the Express Relay program and its SDK to help integrating programs check permissioning and perform testing.
+This subdirectory contains the Express Relay program and its SDK to help integrating programs check permissioning and perform testing.

 ## Express Relay Design